-Unnao rape case: CBI arrests BJP MLA Kuldeep Singh Senger
+Unnao rape case: BJP MLA Kuldeep Singh Sengar detained by CBI

-Unnao rape case: In a major development in Unnao rape case, accused BJP MLA Kuldeep Singh Senger was arrested by Central Bureau of Investigation (CBI) in the wee hours of Thursday.
+Unnao rape case: In a major development in Unnao rape case, accused BJP MLA Kuldeep Singh Sengar was detained by Central Bureau of Investigation (CBI) on Thursday.
 This comes a day after the Centre approved a probe by the CBI into the rape of a 17-year-old girl in Uttar Pradesh’s Unnao district allegedly by BJP MLA Kuldeep Singh Sengar.
 A notification was issued on Wednesday by the Personnel Ministry following a request for a CBI probe by the Uttar Pradesh government.

 The case came into the limelight after the victim tried to immolate herself last Sunday outside UP Chief Minister Yogi Adityanath’s residence alleging police inaction against Sengar.
 The victim’s father died in judicial custody almost a week after he was reportedly thrashed by the MLA’s brother and others.
 A purported video of the girl’s father before his death has also gone viral and was aired by several TV news channels.
 In the video, he alleged that he was mercilessly beaten up, including with rifle butts, by the MLA’s brother and others in the presence of police.